What is egg donation?

 Intended parents tend to look for particular traits and characteristics that are similar to their own.
 It is helpful to sit down with your partner and discuss what qualities you value most and what qualities you are willing to be more flexible on.
 Often intended parents go in thinking they want one thing, but end up with a donor completely different than they initially envisioned!
 Sometimes a donor will just click for whatever reason – maybe you both like scuba diving or you have the same favorite movie.
 Whatever the reason, follow your heart!

-Other factors to consider include location (if you are trying to minimize cost it might be beneficial to look for a donor near you), whether they have donated before, and blood type.
+Other factors to consider include location (if you are trying to minimize cost it might be beneficial to look for a donor near your clinic) and whether they have donated before.